vlasiuk-anatolii/vlasiukFE220706/README.md

 ## General info
-This project is Chart which have a button, when you click on it data change.
+This project is Chart which have a button, when you click on it then data should change.
 Also data change every 30 second automaticaly.

 ## Technologies